Glimesh/api-docs/content/docs/chat/Projects/TypescriptChatbot.md

 **.gitignore**

 This may already be created.
 If so just add the lines to the bottom of the file.
 If not create the file.
-This prevents git from commiting our auth code and generated files.
+This prevents git from committing our auth code and generated files.
 ```git
 # Ignore our credentials
 auth.json